Title

 Body

-Dried fruits are full of flavor, make tasty snacks, and can be added to a wide variety of dishes, including salads, meat dishes, and hot or cooked cereals.
-Rehydrated dried fruits make delicious baked goods such as cobblers, pies, puddings, and breads.
+Dried produce is full of flavor, makes tasty snacks, and can be added to a wide variety of dishes, including salads, meat dishes, and hot or cooked cereals.

 Pre-treatment

-Treating fruits before drying improves colors and quality.
+Treating fruits and vegetables before drying improves colors and quality.
 For fruits that brown when exposed to air, use vitamin C (Ascorbic acid), citric acid, or lemon juice.
 For small fruits with skins or pits, pre-treat by blanching.
-Choose a pre-treatment method based on the type of fruit you plan to dry.
+For vegetables, pretreat by blanching.
+Choose a pre-treatment method based on the type of fruit or vegetable you plan to dry.

 Pre-treatment Options